Projects

 Planning and Policy

 A core part of the Planning and Policy project, and its predecessors, are the Science to Practice Workshops.
-Earlier workshops run at GNS Science sought to capture all natural hazards, relevant planning practice and Councils across the Wellington Region, but more recently workshops have been held with individual TA’s.
-This establishes a relationship and understanding of the natural hazard planning challenges they face and results in a workshop tailored to assist in addressing these challenges.
-This year the workshop will be for Wellington City Council.
+For 2025–2026 the Planning and Policy workstream will focus on completing a multi-council Science to Practice Workshop.
+The team will work to establish a relationship and understanding of the natural hazard planning challenges the councils face and tailor a workshop to assist in addressing these challenges.

 project lead: